timescale/docs/promscale/alert.md

 Prometheus configuration file.
 These conditional rules are evaluated by Prometheus, not by Promscale.

-Set up alerting by adding creating a YAML file containing configuration like this for each alert you want to add:
+Set up alerting by creating a YAML file containing configuration like this for each alert you want to add:
 ```yaml
 groups: